BinaryBlackhole/Pytorch-implementation-twitter-sentiment-analysis-using-RNN/README.md

 "learning_rate": "1e-3",
 "epoch": "20"

-#to change dataset/any parameters for training: project_config.json
+#To change dataset/any parameters for training: project_config.json

 For the limitation of RAM I have taken 20000 samples from the main dataset which achieved 99.23% accuracy in the train dataset.
 The test accuracy is `~68% which can be improved by using more data/ training more number of epoch.